Detecting isomorphisms in the homotopy category

 \item For an ordinal $\b$, we say that $\GG$ is \emph{$\b$-bounded} if every diagram $D: \b \to \CC$ has a $\GG$-privileged weak colimit.

 \item We say that $\GG$ is \emph{left cardinally bounded}, or just \emph{bounded}, if it is $\b$-bounded for each sufficiently large regular cardinal $\b$. \end{enumerate} \end{definition}

-As mentioned above, $\Hot$ denotes the homotopy category of spaces, by which we mean the localization of the category of spaces at the weak homotopy equivalences, or equivalently, the category whose objects are CW-complexes and whose morphisms are homotopy classes of continuous maps.
 We use the word ``set'' to mean what is sometimes called a ``small set,'' i.e., an object of the category $\Set$.
 All of our ordinals and cardinals are ``small.''
+We regard a cardinal as an ordinal which is least in its cardinality class.
+The \emph{cofinality} of an ordinal $\a$ is the smallest ordinal that is the order type of a cofinal subset of $\a$.
+A cardinal is \emph{regular} if it is equal to its cofinality.

+As mentioned above, $\Hot$ denotes the homotopy category of spaces, by which we mean the localization of the category of spaces at the weak homotopy equivalences, or equivalently, the category whose objects are CW-complexes and whose morphisms are homotopy classes of continuous maps.
+It is well-known that every small diagram in $\Hot$ has a weak colimit, and that weak colimits are not unique.

 We can now state our main results more precisely.
 First we give the result that shows that~\cite[Prop.~1.2]{heller} is false.

 {Theorem \ref{thm:HotLacksColims}} \begin{thm:HotLacksColims} The set $\GG = \{ S^n \mid n \geq 0 \}$ of spheres in $\Hot$ is not $\k$-bounded for any ordinal $\k$ of uncountable cofinality.
 That is, for each such $\k$, there exists a diagram $D: \k \to \Hot$ that admits no $\GG$-privileged weak colimit. \end{thm:HotLacksColims}